devayee/devayee/README.md

 ---

-## 🌐 Web Development
+## // Web Development

-I build modern web interfaces, dashboards and tools with a focus on:
+I build modern web interfaces, dashboards and FiveM NUI with a focus on:

 * Clean and responsive UI
-* Admin dashboards
-* Real-time systems
 * API integrations
 * Frontend architecture
 * Backend logic